The Death of the Survey: The Rise of AI Behavioral Twins

 - Legacy Insights: Demographic profiles and historical survey responses used as baseline data.

-Rather than asking hypothetical questions, companies simulate how these digital twins respond under different conditions such as pricing changes, messaging variations, product features, distribution channels.
+Rather than asking hypothetical questions, companies simulate how these digital twins respond under different conditions, such as pricing changes, messaging variations, new product features, or shifts in distribution channels.

 3. Why Behavioral Twins Provide More Truthful Insights